CrunchyData/crunchy-containers/hugo/content/container-specifications/crunchy-backrest-restore.md

 ### Optional
 **Name**|**Default**|**Description**
 :-----|:-----|:-----
+**PG_HOSTNAME**|None|When restoring a backup to a new volume, this volume should be set to the hostname of the PostgreSQL container that will mount the restored volume.
+Required for full restores to new volumes.
+**PITR_TARGET**|None|PostgreSQL timestamp used when restoring up to a point in time.
+Required for PITR delta restores.
 **CRUNCHY_DEBUG**|FALSE|Set this to true to enable debugging in logs.
 Note: this mode can reveal secrets in logs.